 When businesses consider expansion, it’s usually for one of two reasons:

-- Either they have more work than their resources can handle, or
+- They have more work than their resources can handle, or

 - They don’t have enough work and hope that expanding into new markets will fix this problem.

-If your phones are constantly ringing and contracts are coming in quicker than you can count, however, you’re ready to go.
+If your phones are constantly ringing and contracts are coming in quicker than you can count, however, you’re likely ready to grow.

 2. Your Clients Are Happy

 Obviously, you also want happy customers.
 If you have plenty of repeat customers or word-of-mouth is your primary marketing strategy, then proceed to the next point.
-If not, you might evaluate the situation and fix the problem before considering expansion.
+If not, you might evaluate the situation and make sure your current customers are completely satisfied before considering expansion.

 3. You Have More Money Than Time

-Are checks coming in (fairly) promptly?
+Are checks coming in promptly?
 Are you meeting payroll without any issues?
 Are you able to pay yourself a salary?
 Then you probably don’t have a lot of time on your hands, and that’s okay.
 In fact, that’s a sure sign that it’s time to consider expanding your business.
-If nothing else, you need another set of hands to handle some of the tasks and give yourself room to breathe.
+If nothing else, you need another set of hands to handle some of the tasks, giving yourself room to breathe.

 4. Opportunities for Expansion Arise

 Maybe your customers are requesting services that you don’t offer yet.
 Maybe clients are requesting bids or estimates for jobs outside your current territory.
-Maybe Jane Owner is selling her business, and you’re thinking it would be a great complement to your current services.
+Maybe someone is selling their business, and you’re thinking it would be a great complement to your current services.
 These are all viable opportunities for expansion.

 Step-by-Step Expansion Budgeting Process

 Now that you’ve decided expansion is the answer, it’s time to start the process.
-First things first: It’s time to make a budget.
+But first, it’s time to make a budget.

 What’s Your Plan for Expanding Your Business?